mgmike/mike_av_stack/README.md

 - Move the rviz config file locally and clean it up a bit

 - Sensor Fusion
+  1. Seperate topic and topic_combined into configs and put that back in
   1. Fix tracking
   1. Train a cnn on my parameters
   1. Fix intensity scaling